5 easy ways to ease IUD cramps, because they're just the worst

 There has been a huge increase in the number of women choosing IUDs as their go-to form of contraception, and for good reason.
-It’s currently one of the most effective methods of birth control available despite the cramps.
+It’s currently one of the most effective methods of birth control available despite the cramps associated with it.

 There are two types of IUDs available in the United States.
-One emits a low level of copper (ParaGard) and the other gradually releases a synthetic hormone called levonorgestrel (Kyleena, Liletta, Mirena, Skyla) but both have been reported to cause cramps.
+One emits a low level of copper (ParaGard) and the other gradually releases a synthetic hormone called levonorgestrel (Kyleena, Liletta, Mirena, Skyla), but both have been reported to cause cramps.
 The cramps may occur a few days after the initial IUD insertion, and having the IUD in may intensify your monthly PMS cramps.
 The cramping, similar to the kind you get on your period, is how your body reaction to your cervix opening.

 In an interview with Elle, Dr. Fahimeh Sasan, assistant professor of obstetrics, gynecology, and reproductive science at the Icahn School of Medicine at Mount Sinai said,

-So, get this: A recent study has found ginger to be as effective as Advil (Ibuprofen) and mefenamic acid (Ponstel) for treating IUD cramps.
+- Ginger: So, get this: One study found ginger to be as effective as Advil (Ibuprofen) and mefenamic acid (Ponstel) for treating IUD cramps.

 If you’re feeling especially adventurous, you could try an electrical stimulation device like the Livia device.
 The device is a pocket-sized version of the electrical stimulation machines you’ll find in a doctor’s office.
 According to its website, “The idea is to close the ‘pain gates.’
 The device stimulates the nerves, making it impossible for pain to pass.
 The method Livia uses has been proven effective in several clinical studies.”